 Many people hold the receptor directly in front of their face, which creates a lack of space for sound to travel.
 This ultimately generates garbled sounds and muffled syllables.

 The angle may also impact the system’s understanding by creating unnecessary sound reverberations that interfere with normal acoustic vibrations.

-A lot of people use voice recognition as an alternative to typing when they are inebriated.
+A lot of people use voice recognition as an alternative to typing when they are inebriated, as an example.

 Unfortunately, even the slightest amount of slurring can derail the software’s understanding.
 These systems are designed for perfect enunciation, so the best bet is simply sounding out each word individually.

 Actually, intoxication is not even necessary for this issue to arise.
 It can also happen when one simply talks too fast and the words blend together.

 The solution is easy: Just audibly separate each directive, and include mild pauses between every word.
 By emphasizing clear language, you can remedy most instances of being misunderstood.

 Sometimes, the challenge can be in a user’s vernacular.
 Pronunciation is a vital aspect of voice recognition, so make sure that you have a keen grasp of your syllables.

 Keep a dictionary out for difficult phrases, and consider substituting tough expressions with simpler synonyms!
 Many words have multiple pronunciations available, but the system will probably prefer one version over all of the others.